A great way to nurture a budding interest in compassionate living is to share your favorite animal advocacy movies and books about the issues.

 Vegucated (2011), directed by Marisa Miller Wolfson

 A fun, lighthearted documentary (that tackles some serious issues) about three New Yorkers trying out a vegan diet for six weeks.
-We met writer, director, and editor Marisa Miller Wolfson in chapter 1.
+Writer, director, and editor Marisa Miller Wolfson presents the subject in an engaging way that won’t put viewers on the defensive.

 . . . . . . . . . .